 Welcome!
-Thank you for your interest in Lonesome Pine Hospital Family Medicine Residency Program.
+Thank you for your interest in Wellmont Health Systems-Lonesome Pine Hospital, Family Medicine Residency Program.

 Our Program is located in a rural community in Beautiful Southwest Virginia, within a very short distance of Tennessee.
-This area is actually part of what is known here as The Tri-Cities, a region comprising the cities of Kingsport, Johnson City, Bristol and the surrounding smaller towns and communities in Northeast Tennessee and Southwest Virginia.
-Our Family Medicine Residency Clinic is located in Norton, VA.
-Our Sponsoring Institution is Lonesome Pine Hospital in Big Stone Gap, VA.
-Some of the rotations completed there include In-patient medicine, pediatrics and Emergency Medicine.
+This area is part of what is known here as The Tri-Cities, a region comprising the cities of Kingsport, Johnson City, Bristol and the surrounding smaller towns and communities in Northeast Tennessee and Southwest Virginia.
+Our Family Medicine Residency Clinic is in Norton, VA.
+Our Sponsoring Institution is Wellmont Health Systems.

 There are recreational activities available for most anyone regardless of your interests including hiking, fishing, boating, golf, festivals and outdoor drama productions.
 A short distance away you have a choice of restaurants, shopping and endless other activities.
 We find our strengths also make our Family Medicine Residency Program unique: